Mjz86/c_colon/mcc.md

-- the size of an object, sizeof(o);
+- the bit-size of an object, `bit_sizeof(o)`;

-- the alignment of an object, align(o); and
+- the bit-alignment of an object, `bit_alignof(o)`; and

-- the offset within o, offset(c), of each data component c, i.e. base or member.
+- the bit-offset within o, `bit_offsetof(c)`, of each data component c, i.e. base or member, note that a dynamic class cannot have fractional alignment  for its bases, if it does , the program is ill-formed

-for purposes internal to the specification, we also specify:

-- dsize(o): the data size of an object, which is the size of o without tail padding.

-- nvsize(o): the non-virtual size of an object, which is the size of o without virtual bases.

-- nvalign(o): the non-virtual alignment of an object, which is the alignment of o without virtual bases.